awsdocs/amazon-chime-administration-guide/doc_source/phone-numbers.md

 Use the Amazon Chime console to provision phone numbers\.
 Choose from Amazon Chime Business Calling or Amazon Chime Voice Connector phone numbers\.

-Amazon Chime Business Calling lets you provision your phone numbers and assign them to your existing Amazon Chime users\.
-You can then grant your users permissions to send and receive phone calls and text messages using Amazon Chime\.
+**Amazon Chime Business Calling**

-**Note**
+Lets your users send and receive phone calls and text messages directly from Amazon Chime\.
+Provision your phone numbers in the Amazon Chime console or port in existing phone numbers\.
+Assign the phone numbers to your Amazon Chime users and grant them permissions to send and receive phone calls and text messages using Amazon Chime\.

-Text messaging to and from short codes or short numbers is not supported\.
+**Amazon Chime Voice Connector**

-You can integrate an Amazon Chime Voice Connector with an existing phone system\.
-You can also use the Amazon Chime console to provision phone numbers for your Amazon Chime Voice Connector\.
+Provides SIP trunking service for an existing phone system\.
+Port in existing phone numbers or provision new phone numbers in the Amazon Chime console\.
+Use the Amazon Chime Voice Connector phone numbers for inbound or outbound calling, or both\.
 For more information, see [Managing Amazon Chime Voice Connectors](voice-connectors.md)\.

 **Note**
 Amazon Chime does not replace your telephone capabilities\.
 For example, it cannot be used for emergency calling\.
+Text messaging to and from short codes or short numbers is not supported\.

-There are bandwidth requirements for using Amazon Chime Business Calling and integrating Amazon Chime Voice Connector\.
+There are bandwidth requirements for using Amazon Chime Business Calling and integrating an Amazon Chime Voice Connector\.
 For information, see [Bandwidth requirements](network-config.md#bandwidth)\.

 **Topics**
 + [Provisioning phone numbers](provision-phone.md)